-In short, layouts let you completely customize the contents of the search results panel.
+In short, layouts let you completely customize the contents of the search results panel, i.e. which data fields you see.
 You can choose just the columns of data you want, and leave out the ones that might get in the way.

 What’s more, you can create different layouts for different teams or tasks.
 By creating good layouts, you can view and record information in the most effective way possible.
 Once you’ve created a layout, you can apply it to any search results, any time.
 You can even share layouts with other users so whole organizing teams can work from the same set of crucial information.

 Create a layout

 - To build a new layout, start on the search results panel.
 (Learn about running a search in the Search by name article.)

 - In the upper-right area above your search results, click the drop-down menu next to the word Layout as shown below.
 Our drop-down menu is labeled “unsaved,” but yours may look slightly different depending on whether you are currently using a saved layout or not.